breshinas/node-red-contrib-clickhouse/README.md

 ## The Flow Node

-Execute MongoDB collection operations with this node.
+Execute clickhouse operations with this node.

 ### Inputs / Options